-Rome is an amazing destination to travel to all year round, but if I had to choose just one city in Europe to celebrate Christmas in, it would definitely be the Eternal City.
+Rome is an amazing destination with so many things to do and see all year round, but if I had to choose just one city in Europe to celebrate Christmas, it would definitely be the Eternal City.

-Besides being able to attend typical Catholic Christmas events, you can enjoy the beautiful illumination of the city, its Christmas markets, impressive nativity scenes...read on and I will tell you 10 things to do for a perfect Christmas in Rome:
+Besides being able to attend events typical of the Catholic celebration of Christmas, you can enjoy the beautiful illumination of the city, its Christmas markets, impressive nativity scenes...read on and I will tell you 10 things to do for a perfect Christmas in Rome:

 1. Stroll through the Christmas markets of Rome

-The most iconic Christmas market is in Piazza Navona.
-There, the market dresses up for Christmas from the beginning of December with stalls selling toys, handmade crafts, roasted chestnuts, and local sweets.
-In this square, you will also find a merry-go-round and a huge nativity scene, as well as a throne where children can visit Santa Claus.
+The most typical Christmas market is the one in Piazza Navona.
+There, the market dresses up for Christmas from the beginning of December with stalls selling toys, handmade crafts, roasted chestnuts and typical sweets.
+In the square there is also a merry-go-round and a huge nativity scene, as well as a throne where Santa Claus attends to the children.

-The square is full of street artists and painters and you can admire the beautiful illumination of the Font of the four rivers, the church of Sant'Agnese in Agone and the Palazzo Pamphili, the best examples of Roman Baroque in the city.
+The square is full of street artists and painters and you can admire the beautiful illumination of the Fountain of the Four Rivers, the church of Sant'Agnese in Agone and Palazzo Pamphili, the best examples of Roman Baroque.

 Piazza Ankara also hosts a Christmas market, the proceeds of which go to charitable causes, with stalls selling fair trade products and antiques.

-Some cities like London or Paris boast elegant Christmas decorations and illuminations, but none convey the spirit of Christmas as much as those of Rome.
+Some cities like London or Paris can boast of having very elegant Christmas decorations and illuminations, but none convey the spirit of Christmas as much as those of Rome.

 The lights that decorate Rome's historic center give its millenary streets a special aura, and simply strolling under the Christmas colors along Via del Corso, Via Cola di Rienzo or Via Ottaviano is an experience you will always remember.
-But it is in the city's monuments and main buildings where the Christmas lighting really shines: those of the Vaticanum, Santa Maria Maggiore, San Paolo Fuori le Mura, or San Giovanni are some of the ones that impressed me the most during my visit.
+But it is in the city's monuments and main buildings where the Christmas illumination really shines: those of the Vatican, Santa Maria Maggiore, San Paolo fuori le Mura, or San Giovanni are some of the ones that impressed me the most during my visit.

-The Christmas lights season in Rome officially begins on December 8, the day of the Immaculate Conception, and lasts until January 6, a very special day in Italy when gifts are delivered by the Befana (an old lady who, according to Italian folklore, gives sweets and gifts to children in the fashion of Santa Claus or the Three Wise Men).
+The Christmas lights season in Rome officially begins on December 8, the day of the Immaculate Conception, and lasts until January 6, a very special day in Italy when the gifts of the Befana (the witch who replaces the Three Wise Men) are delivered.

-A good way to discover the lights of the city is to take a guided tour with a specialized guide who, in addition, will help you to contextualize everything you see and tell you the history and anecdotes of the city.
-If you fancy a plan like this, you can check what are for me the best guided tours of Rome.
+A good way to discover the lights of the city is to take a guided tour with a specialized guide who will also help you to contextualize everything you see and tell you the history and legends of the city.
+If you fancy the plan, you can check what are for me the best guided tours of Rome.

-If you liked the idea of attending a Christmas mass in Rome, I recommend you to attend the one celebrated on Christmas Eve at the Pantheon.
-The mass is celebrated at midnight in Italian, by candlelight, with a small choir, which makes for a very nice experience.
+If you liked the idea of attending a Christmas mass in Rome, I recommend attending the one celebrated on Christmas Eve at the Pantéon.
+The mass is celebrated at midnight in Italian, by candlelight, with a small choir, which makes for a beautiful experience.

-Of course, I recommend you to be there at 11 p.m. in the evening or even earlier to get a seat, as the Pantheon fills up pretty fast.
-It's cold inside, so don't forget to bring a warm coat to make your night more pleasant.
+Of course, I recommend being there at 11pm or even earlier to get a seat, as the Pantheon fills up pretty quickly.
+It's cold inside, so don't forget to bring a good coat to make your night more pleasant.

 5. Taste the traditional Christmas menu of Rome